AshWilliams/packer-vmware-templates/Readme.md

 # Packer Generated VMware Templates

-[Packer](https://www.Packer.io/) templates that can be used to create Windows virtual machine templates in VMware.
+[Packer](https://www.Packer.io/) templates that can be used to create Windows and Linux virtual machine templates in VMware.

 As is, these templates will create a fully patched system with VMware Tools installed running PowerShell Version 5 for Windows Server 2008 R2 Standard, 2012 R2 Standard and 2016 Standard along with CentOS and Ubuntu.